pilotpirxie/coresearch/README.md

 # coresearch
  .NET Core in-memory simple full text search library

-Coresearch use inverted index with boosted trie data structure for indexing content to resources (words to resource meta information).
-Trie algorithm makes coresearch more elastic and allows both exact word querying and operations like wildcards and character matching.
-Entire prefix trie is store in memory for better performance.
+Coresearch uses an inverted index with a boosted trie data structure for indexing parts of information from content to resources (pieces of data to resource meta information).
+Trie algorithm makes Coresearch more elastic and allows both exact word querying and operations like fuzzy search, wildcards and character matching.
+Entire prefix trie is stored in memory for better performance.
+The entire project was written as a learning project so be aware of putting in on the production 😉